mybackyardicerink.com - 2012-13 End of Season Discount Sale!

 - Refrigerated Rink.

-Refrigerated rink chillers literally pull the warmth out of the ice.
-Sure, they are an expense, but your rink may remain frozen solid even when the ambient temperature nudges its way into the high-50's and 60's.
-One manufacturer lists 70F as the maximum outdoor temperature in which you can still be skating.
-Heck, that's halfway to summer, right there.
+If you are using a Refrigerated rink chillers than you will have a longer season.
+They are an expense, but your rink will remain frozen solid even when the ambient temperature nudges its way into the high-50's and 60's.

 Opportunities for You to Share Pictures, Stories and Help or Be Helped

 There's lots of cool ways to share mybackyardicerink.com Ezine and mybackyardicerink.com with your friends!

 It's May- Happy summer from your friends at www.mybackyardicerink.com

 - Additionally, you can now leave Facebook comments for others to read at the bottom of each page!